autodesk-platform-services/aps-aecdatamodel-samples/Schedule.md

-## Quantity takeoff for Doors Sample Workflow
+## Window Schedule Sample Workflow

-Let's take the sample model and imagine that you would like to build a quantity takeoff for 'Doors'.
-You will need to get all design entities filtered by classification 'Doors'.
+A schedule is typically used to identify, in most cases a chart or table providing descriptions of the windows , doors, finishes, lintels, footings, piers, etc. on a construction project.
+Let's take the same sample model and imagine that you would like to build a window schedule.
+You will need to retrieve properties like panel glazing, glass, frame material, height, width, etc. of all design entity instances of category windows.

 To run the sample, please review [setup](./README.md#SETUP) instructions.